 2016 International conference will be held in Auckland, New Zealand in September 2016.
 It will be organised by Massey University, and Auckland University, New Zealand University of Huddersfield, UK and UNISDR.

 2015 conference was successfully held in New Castle, Australia, organised by the Centre for Interdisciplinary Built Environment Research (CIBER), School of Architecture and Built Environment, Faculty of Engineering and Built Environment at the University of Newcastle; the Global Centre for Disaster Resilience, Huddersfield University, UK.

 Professor Dilanthi Amaratunga and Professor Richard Haigh have been the conference chairpersons of the following conferences of this series:

-They are also key players of other international conferences and symposiums.
+They are also key players of.

 Dilanthi, Richard and Dr Kaushal Kermainiyage have also provided high-level input as conference proceedings editors to the following conferences: